neilblom/wordlist-writer/docs/Frontend_Architecture.md

 Each region has its own render function and update logic.

 3. Editor Architecture
-The writing window is now a single contenteditable element:
+The writing window is a single contenteditable element:
 * no textarea
 * no overlay layer
 * no dual-layer rendering